Introduction to Project Management Job Interview Questions And Answers

 The final estimate is an expression of all 3 figures: Optimistic estimate + 6 X most likely estimate + pessimistic estimate.
 This figure is divided by 6 and further iterated as needed.

 - Function points: A function point is a predefined unit of work.
-The project scope is then broken down into multiple function points and estimated accordingly.
+The project scope is then divided into multiple function points and estimated accordingly.

-Answer: RAID or (Risks, Assumptions, Issues, and Dependencies) is the methodology used for Risk management.
-This is monitored frequently and updates shared with key stakeholders.
+Answer: RAID (Risks, Assumptions, Issues, and Dependencies) is the methodology used for Risk management.
+This is monitored frequently, and updates are shared with key stakeholders.

 Answer: The Project Charter is drafted during the Project definition phase and is the first significant document of the project.
 It captures the high-level vision and scope, key stakeholders, main project sponsor, cost, and primary issues and risks associated with the project.
-It is prepared in tandem by senior leaders and the client and flags the project kick-off.
+Senior leaders and the client prepare it and flag the project kick-off.

 The SOW (Statement of Work) is prepared later during the planning phase.
-It is delivered to the client and includes:
+It is delivered to the client and includes the following:

-- WBS or work-breakdown structure, which outlines the detailed scope of the project.
+- The following or work breakdown structure outlines the detailed scope of the project.

 - CBS or cost-breakdown-structure, which highlights the project budget.